-- .sum: sum of all measurements of a metric, in a certain 30s time window. - .avg: average of the measurements of a metric across nodes, in a certain 30s time window. - .med: median of the measurements of a metric across nodes, in a certain 30s time window.
+- .sum: sum of all 10s measurements in a certain 30s time window. - .avg: average of all 10s measurements in a certain 30s time window. - .med: median of all 10s measurements in a certain 30s time window.

 In order to get a cumulative measure of a job's performance (e.g., total energy spent or total amount of instructions computed), .sum should be used.
-The .avg and .med aggregations, on the other hand, indicate single-node performance in each 30s time window.
-It should be noted that, for a job to be measured by DCDB, its duration has to be longer than 30s.
-We currently expect to store job data for the entire lifetime of the system, and hence the time-to-live of 1 year does not apply to it.
+Moreover, for a job to be measured by DCDB, its duration has to be longer than 30s.
+We currently expect to store job data for the entire lifetime of the system, and hence the time-to-live of 30 days does not apply to it.